devgk/Mercury-Framework/README.md

 # MercuryFrameWork
-A very lightweight device independent css framework for webapp
+A very lightweight device independent css framework for webapps

+*>> It is currently under development